| Yacc Theory |

 Three productions have been specified.
 Terms that appear on the left-hand side (lhs) of a

-, are nonterminals.
-Terms such as id
+production, such as E, are nonterminals.
+Terms such as id (identifier)

 are terminals (tokens returned by lex) and only appear on the right-hand side (rhs) of a